demisto/content/Packs/ExpanseV2/Integrations/ExpanseV2/README.md

 ### expanse-unassign-tags-from-iprange
 ***
-Unassign tags from IP Range.
+Unassign tags from an Expanse IP range.

 #### Base Command